-Company Leaders are Oft’ Dropped into the Ocean Without Compass
+When it Comes to Indigenous Relations Portfolios, Company Leaders are Oft’ Dropped into the Ocean Without Compass.

 Many managers are not fully aware of the root causes of their organization’s decision to create an Indigenous Relations position or portfolio.
-All they see at first are requirements within a client’s request for a proposal to engage with and hire Indigenous members of a community; key performance indicators weaved into contract administration to report on the numbers of people hired and on the number and value of subcontracts let.
+They first see requirements within a client’s request for a proposal to engage with and hire Indigenous members of a community; key performance indicators are weaved into contract administration to report on the numbers of people hired and on the number and value of subcontracts let.

-Some may be vaguely aware of the project regulatory requirements from which socioeconomic project conditions may be directly inherited.
-The terms are usually negotiated by and between the project proponent and those directly affected communities, under varying levels of the federal government or regulatory supervision (or lack thereof).
+Some may be vaguely aware of the regulatory project requirements from which socioeconomic project conditions may be directly inherited.
+The terms are usually negotiated by and between the project proponent and those directly affected communities, under varying federal government levels or regulatory supervision (or lack thereof).

-If that remains to be the full extent of the managers’ understanding, what ensues is a corporate direction lacking vision, normally resulting in awkward attempts at rudimentary “beads and feathers” exercises to procure a check-the-box understanding of a culture, usually accompanied with underlying resentments towards the perceived-to-be misplaced preferential treatment given to First Nation, Metis, and Inuit communities.
+Suppose that remains to be the full extent of the managers’ understanding.
+A corporate direction lacking vision ensues, typically resulting in awkward attempts at rudimentary “beads and feathers” exercises to procure a check-the-box understanding of a culture, usually accompanied by underlying resentments towards the perceived-to-be misplaced preferential treatment given to First Nation, Metis, and Inuit communities.

 Eventually, that part of the senior leaders’ portfolio becomes an irritant.
 Sadly, it is often under these circumstances that the process of delegation ensues.